microsoft/Tools-for-Health-Data-Anonymization/README.md

 # Overview

-FHIR Anonymizer is an open-source project that helps anonymize healthcare [FHIR](https://www.hl7.org/fhir/) data, on-premises or in the cloud, for secondary usage such as research, public health, and more.
-The FHIR Anonymizer released to open source on Thursday, March 5th, 2020.
+FHIR Tools for Anonymization is an open-source project that helps anonymize healthcare [FHIR](https://www.hl7.org/fhir/) data, on-premises or in the cloud, for secondary usage such as research, public health, and more.
+The project released to open source on Thursday, March 6th, 2020.

-The FHIR Anonymizer uses a [configuration file](#configuration-file-format) specifying the de-identification settings to anonymize the data.
-The anonymizer includes a [command-line tool](#fhir-anonymizer-command-line-tool) that can be used on-premises or in the cloud to anonymize data.
+The core anonymization engine uses a [configuration file](#configuration-file-format) specifying the de-identification settings to anonymize the data.
+The project includes a [command-line tool](#fhir-anonymizer-command-line-tool) that can be used on-premises or in the cloud to anonymize data.
 It also comes with a [tutorial](#anonymize-fhir-data-using-azure-data-factory) and script to create an ADF pipeline that reads data from Azure blob store and writes anonymized data back to a specified blob store.

-This repo contains a [safe harbor configuration file](samples/configs/safe-harbor-config.json) to help de-identify 17 data elements as per [HIPAA Safe Harbor](https://www.hhs.gov/hipaa/for-professionals/privacy/special-topics/de-identification/index.html#safeharborguidance) method for de-identification.
+This repo contains a [safe harbor configuration file](#sample-configuration-file-for-hipaa-safe-harbor-method) to help de-identify 17 data elements as per [HIPAA Safe Harbor](https://www.hhs.gov/hipaa/for-professionals/privacy/special-topics/de-identification/index.html#safeharborguidance) method for de-identification.
 Customers can update the configuration file or create their own configuration file as per their needs by following the [documentation](#configuration-file-format).

 This open source project is fully backed by the Microsoft Healthcare team, but we know that this project will only get better with your feedback and contributions.
 We are leading the development of this code base, and test builds and deployments daily.